To create something exceptional, your mindset must be relentlessly focused on the smallest detail

 That is where good lead management comes in.
 When you have done your homework to find out who the client is, asked the right questions, and recorded and analyzed the answers, you can ensure that that relevant information gets to someone who can help that client in a timely manner.

-GET RID OF THE MENTALITY OF GATHERING NAMES
+GET RID OF THE MINDSET OF GATHERING NAMES AND TITLES ONLY

 If you take the time to send out a pre-show promotion to clients attending the show you can use that as a way to ask your prospective clients two or three questions regarding their needs.
 Make filling out those questions a pre-requisite for a giveaway or raffle at the show.